nathanclark/sanitize4ai/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements

-- Icon made by [Author] from [Source]
-- Thanks to all contributors who have helped shape this extension

 ---

 **Made with ❤️ by [Nathan Clark](https://bsky.app/profile/dadfacts.bsky.social)**